sungsoo-ahn/2025/_posts/2025-04-28-vit-baseline-revisited.md

 7. Lastly, we test whether [fully shuffling the training set](https://www.tensorflow.org/api_docs/python/tf/data/Dataset#fully_shuffling_all_the_data) helps model performance.
-We set [`config.input.shuffle_buffer_size = 1281167`](https://github.com/EIFY/big_vision/blob/5adab5c5985f0cd9b2e5fd887a58c062866ab092/big_vision/configs/vit_s16_i1k_8_gpu.py#L50) and train a model on a 8x A100-SXM4-40GB instance on [Lambda](https://lambdalabs.com/) with 1-6 but no gradient accumulation.
+We set [`config.input.shuffle_buffer_size = 1281167`](https://github.com/EIFY/big_vision/blob/5adab5c5985f0cd9b2e5fd887a58c062866ab092/big_vision/configs/vit_s16_i1k_8_gpu.py#L50) and train a model on a 8x A100-SXM4-40GB [Lambda](https://lambdalabs.com/) instance with 1-6 but no gradient accumulation.
 The model reaches [76.85% top-1 validation set accuracy](https://api.wandb.ai/links/eify/huigfbka).

 8. There is one discrepancy that we choose to ignore: In the Big Vision implementation of the Inception crop